Last Updated on February 22, 2022 by

 I Want to Get Pregnant, Should I Be on Zoloft?

-Zoloft has been shown to present a higher likelihood of birth defects 7,8 by 3-5%.
-If you are pregnant or trying to get pregnant, Zoloft may risk both you and your child’s health.
+Zoloft has been shown to present a higher likelihood of birth defects by 3-5%.
+If you are pregnant or planning to get pregnant, Zoloft may risk both you and your child’s health.7,8

-However, immediate and abrupt withdrawal from Zoloft is not recommended, especially during pregnancy.
-If you discover that you are pregnant, or are trying to become pregnant, discuss the subject thoroughly with your medical caregivers.
+However, immediate and abrupt withdrawal from Zoloft is not recommended at any time, especially during pregnancy.
+If you discover that you are pregnant, or are planning a pregnancy, discuss the subject thoroughly with your medical caregivers.
 It may be safer to wait and taper off the drug carefully and slowly to avoid withdrawal damage to yourself and your baby.

-If you are not yet pregnant, it is important to safely taper from Zoloft before trying to become pregnant.
-This gives your child the lowest possible risk of birth defects and ensures that your body is in a healthy place to create new life.
+If you are not yet pregnant, prepare to safely taper from Zoloft first, to reduce the risk of birth defects and ensures that your body is in a healthy place to create new life.

 Are There Alternatives to Zoloft?